-The Council shall comprise 76 elected Councillors.
+Until the 4th day after elections in May 2019 the Council consists of 120 Councillors who were formerly Councillors of Bournemouth, Christchurch, Dorset and Poole Councils.
+After that date, tThe Council shall comprise 76 elected Councillors who are the Councillors elected to Bournemouth, Christchurch and Poole Council.
 Councillors shall be elected by the voters of each electorial ward in accordance with a scheme drawn up by the Local Government Boundary Commission for England.
 Further information on the Councillors can be found on the Council's website.